hscarter/long_distance_pollen_dispersal/README.md

 # Data and code for Ecology manuscript

-This repository houses data and code associated with the manuscript "Hawkmoths provide extensive long-distance pollen dispersal to a small population of a rare evening primrose"
+This repository houses data and code associated with the manuscript "Hawkmoths provide extensive long-distance pollen dispersal to a small population of a rare evening primrose".

 # Data
 * by\_maternal.csv All mating pairs with number of offspring and linalool chemotype information for both parental individuals.